andysingal/LLMops/model-serving/README.md

 - Cost to Serve: The most decisive factor of them all.
 We use cost-to-serve as a key factor to evaluate different serving approaches and trade-offs.

 Model serving is a highly practical, engineering-focused field.
 Unlike AI research and model training, it does not require a deep understanding of ML algorithms or an academic background in AI.
 Instead, it emphasizes deploying and integrating models into real-world applications using existing tools and frameworks.

+Smaller models are becoming much more powerful and providing fine-tuning for custom data and requirements, faster inference, better and more consistent results, and a lower cost-to-serve

+Using Foundation LLM for model-serving:

+Working with a fully managed LLM provider like OpenAI, DeepSeek, or Anthropic, is a great starting point to accelerate development and validate your business model.

+- However, as your usage scales, the serving costs start to become unsustainable.
+To optimize expenses, you consider migrating to a customized model serving solution: for example, using open-source LLMs, selecting optimized serving frameworks, and fine-tuning inference performance.
+This should significantly reduce your costs while maintaining flexibility and keeping you in control.

+- Given the high volume of LLM inference requests and the involvement of sensitive customer data, fully outsourcing your model serving could introduce data-security risks and escalate your operational costs.

+### Why Optimize Model Serving (Especially for LLMs)?

+- Model serving optimization refers to the process for improving the model serving performance, such as reducing serving latency, increasing throughput, and optimizing resource usage.
+- ****** Model serving optimization refers to the process for improving the model serving performance, such as reducing serving latency, increasing throughput, and optimizing resource usage.
+- For instance, Alphabet chairman John Hennessy told Reuters in 2023 that “running an LLM request can be 10 times more expensive than a traditional keyword search, potentially leading to billions in additional costs.”
+-